JonasToth/jt-computing/README.md

 # `jt-computing` - Me Discovering Computation

-This project covers my journey to discover the heart of computing using `C++` and its generic coding strenghts.
+This project covers my journey to (re)discover the heart of computing using `C++` and its generic coding strenghts.
+The goal is to implement _everything_ from scratch with software only.
+_Everything_ means only things I find interesting or hard.
+Its educational.

 ## Running the tests